The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 Spleen

 Nestled just behind and slightly above the stomach lies the spleen.
 This organ is roughly fist-sized and plays a crucial role in filtering blood.
-It removes old or damaged red blood cells and helps fight infections by producing white blood cells.
+It removes old or damaged red blood cells and supports immune responses by helping the body recognize and respond to certain infections.

 Though often overlooked, damage or enlargement of the spleen can cause significant discomfort under your left ribs.
 Because it’s so close to other organs like the stomach and kidney, spleen issues may mimic other types of abdominal pain.